wp-plugins/fg-joomla-to-wordpress/readme.txt

 * migrates the comments from the JComments Joomla extension

+The **Flexicontent module** extends the Premium version.
+It includes these extra features:

+* migrates Flexicontent items/categories relations

 The Premium version and the modules can be purchased on: http://www.fredericgilles.net/fg-joomla-to-wordpress/

 == Installation ==